 In addition, the Wind Orchestra has specialized in the production of silent film accompaniments, created for regional tours — “The General,” and “Metropolis.”

-The band has a long and distinguished history of service to Carthage and the artistic life of the communities of Kenosha, Wis., and Carthage, Ill.
-The band also has maintained a rich tradition of touring the Midwest, with international opportunities in Japan and South America.
-The band is also host to the annual Lakeside Band Festival.
+The band has a long and distinguished history of service to Carthage and the artistic life of the communities of Kenosha, Wis., and Carthage, Ill., and has maintained a rich tradition of touring the Midwest, along with international study tours in Japan.
+Our Concert Band and Wind Orchestra also host the annual Lakeside Band Festival.

-Recent Wind Orchestra guest conductors include James Barnes, Andrew Boysen Jr., Johan DeMeij, Ralph Hultgen, Timothy Mahr, Jonathan Newman, Frank Ticheli, and Dana Wilson.
-The Carthage band claims as one of its most outstanding alumni the composer David Uber, whose music is archived in the College’s Hedberg Library.
+Our guest conductors include James Barnes, Andrew Boysen Jr., Bill Connor, Johan DeMeij, Evan Feldman, Ralph Hultgren, Libby Larsen, Timothy Mahr, Jonathan Newman, James Stephenson, Frank Ticheli, and Dana Wilson.
+The Carthage band claims as one of its most outstanding alumni the composer David Uber.

-Australian composer Ralph Hultrgen conducting two excerpts from his “Symphony for Wind Orchestra, movement 1” with the Carthage Wind Orchestra in November 2015.
+Australian composer Ralph Hultgren conducting two excerpts from his “Symphony for Wind Orchestra, movement 1” with the Carthage Wind Orchestra in November 2015.